Effect-TS/data/docs/modules/HashSet.ts.md

 ## some

-Returns `true` if any value in the `HashSet` matches the specified predicate.
+Check if a predicate holds true for some `HashSet` element.

 **Signature**